1,000+ Opportunities

 In 2020, the Maryland Legislature approved the Maryland Sports Commission Youth and Amateur Sports Grant and Michael Erin Busch Fund to honor the late Speaker of the House for his years as an advocate for, and his dedication to growing and expanding youth and amateur sports in the community.

-Based on current listing details, eligibility includes: Non-profit (i) sports event rights holders; (ii) National Governing Bodies (NGBs); and (iii) sport tourism related organizations to support and conduct amateur sporting events in Maryland.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit (i) sports event rights holders; (ii) National Governing Bodies (NGBs); and (iii) sport tourism related organizations to support and conduct amateur sporting events in Maryland.
+Confirm the full requirements in the official notice before applying.